Abidon-J-F/University-of-Greenwich-Projects/Y2/Group-Based Communication using a Network Distributed System/README.md

 - Ronnelle Muia
 - Abidon Jude Fernandes

-The following program can be run as a server or a client via command line.
+The following program can be run as a server or a client via the command line.

-In windows:
+In Windows:
 1. Access the directory containing the program file.
 2. Run the file as "Server.py" to run the server.
 3. To run the client, run the program in another cmd prompt "Client.py".